Danish oil has a thick flow and can turn sticky or tacky if you don’t apply it properly. So, how to fix a sticky Danish oil?

 Should You Wipe Excess Danish Oil?

-You must wipe off excess Danish oil from the surface after application.
-That’s because Danish oil is a hybrid oil that contains varnish.
-So, when you apply it on the wood, the wood oil will penetrate the wood, but the varnish won’t.
-That’s because varnish isn’t a penetrating wood and will stay over the top layer of the surface and become hard.
+You should wipe excess Danish oil 30 minutes after application.
+Danish oil is a hybrid oil that contains varnish, when you apply it the wood oil will penetrate the wood but the varnish won’t.

 How To Prevent Sticky Danish Oil?